zombiepigdragon/TouhouRemoteControl/DEVELOPER.md

 Note that these will **ONLY** work when the functions are correctly exported, which is pretty easy to forget to do.
 Make sure not to do that.

 We simply spawn a new thread to run a server, and use it to handle connections.
 This is done with winsock, a handy and not POSIX compliant in the least library from Microsoft.
-See [/src/server.c](src/server.c) for some information about that.
+See [/src/server.c](src/server.c) and [/src/server_threads.c](src/server_threads.c) for some information about that.